lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/2Dmaterials/carbonnanotube.rst

 ..  container:: justify

    When a rubber band is streched up, it heats up due to entropy change.
-   In the current simulation, the thermostating prevent to observe the evolution of the temperature.
+   In the current simulation, the thermostating prevent the temperature to evolve with time.

    Remove the thermostat and observe the evolution of the temperature of an 'isolated' carbon nanotube being deformed.
 Does it heat-up?